incertae-sedis/smof/README.md

 ## `smof clean`

 This command can be used to tidy a sequence.
-You can change the column width, remove gaps and stops, change sequence to letters, etc.
+You can change the column width, remove gaps and stops, convert all letters to one case and/or change irregular characters to unknowns.
+By default, it removes whitespace in a sequence and makes uniform, 80-character columns.

 ## `smof filter`